thedammyking/rss-in-json/README.md

-# RSS Feed to JSON
+# RSS in JSON

-Utility for parsing ATOM and RSS feed resources and normalize them to JSON format.
+Utility for parsing RSS and ATOM feeds to JSON format.

 This is a fork of [rss-to-json](https://github.com/nasa8x/rss-to-json).